CICE-Consortium/CICE/doc/source/science_guide/sg_dynamics.rst

 Note that the VP solver has not yet been tested on the ``tx1`` grid or with threading enabled.

-The EVP, EAP and VP approaches are all available with the B grid.
-However, at the moment, the EVP model is the only possibility with the C grid.
+The EVP, rEVP, EAP and VP approaches are all available with the B grid.
+However, at the moment, only the EVP and rEVP schemes are possible with the C grid.

 Here we summarize the equations and direct the reader to the above references for details.